Thomas Oswald (British Army officer): Company Commander in the 62nd Royal American Regiment

+Commander of the 2nd Battalion of the Royal American Regiment

 In July 1758 he assumed the command of 2nd Battalion of the Royal Americans when, after the Siege of Louisbourg, the scene of operations moved to Quebec.
 This battalion was named after Lt.-General Robert Monckton, second in command at Quebec, who had seen much service as Lieutenant Colonel and Colonel of the Royal Americans.
 He took part in the St. John River Campaign to clear French forces and settlers from that part of Acadia.